We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Whether you’re interested in multigenerational living or taking in additional rent payments, there’s a lot to love about the in-law suite.
 Your reasons for building a granny flat may vary widely from another person’s.

 The story behind the mother-in-law suite is an interesting one.
-In years to come, the trend is likely to continue to grow in popularity for American homeowners looking for different housing solutions for their families.
+In years to come, the trend will likely grow in popularity for American homeowners looking for different housing solutions for their families.